lepidus/dataversePlugin/README.md

 3. Under __Upload file__ select the file __dataverse.tar.gz__.
 4. Click __Save__ and the plugin will be installed on your website.

+## Instructions for use

+After installation, it is necessary to enable the plugin.
+This is done in `Website Settings` > `Plugins` > `Installed Plugins`.

+With the plugin enabled, you should expand its options by clicking the arrow next to its name and then accessing its `Settings`.

+In the new window, the  _Dataverse_ (Dataverse URL), _API Token_ and _Terms of Use_ will be displayed.
+You have to indicate the full Dataverse URL, for example: https://demo.dataverse.org/dataverse/anotherdemo

+The Terms of Use can be defined for each languange configurated in your application.

+After filling in the fields, just confirm the action by clicking `Save`.
+The plugin will only work after filling in these data.

+For authors: A "Research Data" deposit dialog is shown in step 2 of the Submission proccess.

 ## Running Tests

 ### Unit Tests